Jester3141/CS6480-Final-Project/README.md

 The `scripts/experiments.withandwithoutevil.yaml` uses a single UE to record download bandwidth.
 The only difference here is one has an evil gNodeB started.

-The `scripts/experiments.gaintest.yaml` uses a single UE and runs the experiment 5 times.
-The only difference is the ru_sdr's gain  set to 10, 20, 30, 40, and 50 db gain for the evil gNodeB.
+The `scripts/experiments.gaintest.yaml` uses a single UE and runs the experiment many times.
+The only difference is the ru_sdr's gain is varied from 1-31 db gain in increments of 2 db for the evil gNodeB.

+The `scripts/experiments.arfcntest.yaml` uses a single UE and runs the experiment many times.
+The only difference is the center frequency's gain is varied from 1-31 db gain in increments of 2 for the evil gNodeB.

+The `scripts/experiments.tddtest.yaml` uses a single UE and runs the experiment many times.
+The only difference is the upload and download slots in TDD configuration of the evil gNodeB are varied between them.

 ### Timings Section

 The timing section is required and all parameters in the examples must be present.
-If you are not using a parameter it still needs to be included but will be ignored
+If you are not using a UE then the startup delay and packet generation startup delay parameter it required for that UE.
+If present for a UE that is not in use, it will be ignored.

 ```yaml
 timings: # these are some delay values before starting up things